Ishrak-Saleh/nexuscrm/README.md

 - Project: NexusCRM

 ---
--NexusCRM: Streamlining client relationships with elegance and efficiency
+*NexusCRM: Streamlining client relationships with elegance and efficiency*